Mehdigh9999/My-Shopping-List/README.md

 # This project is an **unoffical** shopping list manager inspired by Walmart.
 **📌 Project Overview**

-The Walmart Shopping List is a simple yet functional web-based application that allows users to create, manage, and delete items from a shopping list.
+The My Shopping List is a simple yet functional web-based application that allows users to create, manage, and delete items from a shopping list.
 The project is built using HTML, CSS, and JavaScript, making it lightweight and easy to use.

 **✨ Features**